 Superannuation is an investment scheme, that’s been designed to accumulate wealth in working life and support you financially while you retire.
 The money comes from contributions made into your super fund by your employer or you and, ideally, and or topped up by your own money.

-The sole purpose of this is that members are benefited when they intend to retire and all the dependent members are benefited in event of member’s death.
+The sole purpose of this is that members are benefited when they intend to retire and all the dependent members are benefited in the event of member’s death.

 While it started in 1988, by 1992 all workers were covered by compulsory payment known as the superannuation Guarantee.